polterguy/phosphorusfive/plugins/extras/p5.data/README.md

     address:Foobar Rd.
 64
 ```

-The above code will insert a new item into your database, and automatically assign a new unique ID (Guid) to it, which uniquely identifies it within your database.
+The above code will insert a new item into your database, and automatically assign a new unique ID (Guid) to it, which uniquely identifies
+it within your database.
+The ID for your item, is returned as the value of the item you insert, after invocation of *[insert-data]*.

 To select the item you inserted, you can use for instance the following code.